feature-image

 ADVERTISEMENT

-Dawkins notably carries a cap hit of $26.7 million in 2026 and another $25 million the following year.
+Dawkins carries a big cap hit for the Bills this season and another $25 million the following year.
 Moving on from him would allow the Bills to sign some new talent.
+It is a decent draft and free agent class in terms of tackles.
+If they want, they can certainly look at him as an asset to fetch a better return.

-Dawkins turns 32 before the 2026 season.
-After a concussion cost him a game in the 2025 season, questions about longevity are valid.
+However, after a concussion cost him a game in the 2025 season, questions about Dawkins’ longevity are valid.
 Whether Buffalo moves him or keeps him, Dion Dawkins is suddenly dominating headlines for all the wrong reasons.
 And the Bills need answers on both fronts before the offseason clock runs out.

 Share this with a friend: